6 foods and drinks that will boost your immune system, according to experts

-As many of us learned this year, the only thing worse than catching that awful strain of the flu was coming down with a cold approximately one week later.
-Although a healthy immune system (and, apparently, a flu shot) won’t protect us from all ailments, it does reduce our risk of catching every flu, cold, and virus that goes around the office.
+As many of us learned from the past week or two, the coronavirus (COVID-19) is nothing to be messed with.
+Although a healthy immune system won’t protect us from all ailments, it does reduce our risk of catching every flu, cold, and virus that goes around.

 Although genetics play a role, a healthy lifestyle translates to a stronger immune system.
 Getting enough sleep, exercising, and eating a healthy diet can boost your immune system.